Jack-I/TK_ETL_script/README.md

 renaming_dicts.py (not included in repo by the reason of privacy) - contains Python dictionaries for renaming columns and categorical variables.

 scheduled_load.py - was mentioned above.

+bot_functions - couple of functions for telegram bot